Insect farming: Greenhouse gas emissions

 The raising of livestock is responsible for 18% of all greenhouse gases emitted.
 Alternative sources of protein, such as insects, replace protein sourced from livestock and help decrease the number of greenhouse gases emitted from food production.
 Insects produce less carbon dioxide, ammonia and methane than livestock such as pigs and cattle, with no farmed insect species besides cockroaches releasing methane at all.

 Land usage

 Livestock raising accounts for 70% of agricultural land use.
 This results in a land-cover change that destroys local ecosystems and displaces people and wildlife.
 Insect farming is minimally space-intensive compared to other conventional livestock, and can even take place in populated urban centers.

+Insect welfare

+There is uncertainty on whether insects are sentient and have the ability to feel pain.

+One question is whether insects have the ability to sense noxious stimuli, known as nociception.
+According to Lars Chittka, "almost every time scientists search for insect nociception, they find it."
+Insects shown to have nociception include flies, bees and beetles.

+Another question is whether these noxious stimuli can lead to a subjective experience of pain, notably when processed inside a brain.
+Scientists often look for behavioral cues, such as how animals react when injured.
+Research on insect sentience is relatively overlooked.
+Additionally, the findings may not generalize well, as some types of insects are more likely to exhibit sentience, or to a greater degree, than others.

+According to Jonathan Birch, "If we're going to farm animals that are candidates for sentience, then there should be welfare standards".
+Professor Bob Fischer also argued that "If there are welfare concerns, you've got to intervene at the planning stages, when those facilities are being designed and constructed".

+Relevant environmental factors include "temperature, moisture levels, lighting, how crowded the insects are, and what they eat."

 Processing methods

 With the concern for pain tolerance in animal health and welfare, processing the insects can be mainly concluded as: harvesting and cleaning, inactivation, heating and drying, depending on the final product and rearing methods.

 Harvesting and cleaning

 Insects at different life stages can be collected by sieving followed by water cleaning when it is necessary to remove biomass or excretion.
-Before processing, the insects are sieved and stored alive at 4 ℃ for about one day without any feed.
+Before processing, the insects are sieved and stored alive at 4 °C for about one day without any feed.